sheryllindsay/Text_Summarization_Software_with_RNN_and_Speech_Recognition/README.md

 # Abstractive and Extractive Text Summarization with UI
+extractive text summarization was learnt and taken from   https://dev.to/davidisrawi/build-a-quick-summarizer-with-python-and-nltk
 #1  The data set used to check the summarization accuracy is a food reviews dataset
 #2  contains speech tp text
 #3  pdf reader and converter